 One important tip: Stop living for the weekend.
-Sure, the workweek can get hectic, but making room for fun and relaxing activities Monday through Thursday—not just Fridays and Saturdays—can help you strike a better balance.
+Sure, the workweek can get hectic, but making room for fun and relaxing activities after work Monday through Thursday—not just Friday through Sunday—can help you strike a better balance.
 Make Tuesday evening board game night or Thursday a standing opportunity to try a new recipe or restaurant.
 That way Sunday evening doesn’t have to feel like a sad end to your only nugget of R&R.

 4. List Out What You Love About Your Job